-This is the big question people always ask me when we first meet.
+This is the big question people always ask me when we first meet after a DUI arrest.
 Obviously, a drunk driving charge is incredibly scary, and people come to a DUI attorney looking for answers, and hopefully some comfort, in knowing what to expect.

 The most common questions we get asked are: